 - Answering practical tests

-What can I expect from the face-to-face interview?
+What can I expect from the remote final interview?

-Our face-to-face interviews are conducted by a Panel.
-Typically the Panel is made of 4 members (2 hiring managers, a Human Resources representative and a neutral member).
-These 4 members assess your performance during the interview.
-There may be a 5th person in case there is one or more internal applicants for the post.
-That 5th person is a representative of the Civilian Staff Association Committee.
+Remote final interviews are conducted by a Panel via Webex.
+Typically the Panel is made of 4 members (2 hiring managers, a Human Resources representative, a neutral member and a staff association member).
+These 5 members assess your performance during the interview.

 The interview takes between 35 minutes (for B grade posts) to 50 minutes (for A grade posts).

-During face to face interview, NSPA frequently applies the Situation, Task, Action, Result (STAR) technique.
-This means that to test your competencies you may be required to describe a situation you have faced, say what task needed to be performed, how you acted in that situation and what was the result.
+During the remote final interview, NSPA frequently applies the Situation, Task, Action, Result (STAR) technique.
+This means that in order to expose your competencies you may be required to describe a situation you have faced, display the task needed to be performed, how you acted in that situation and what was the final result.

 How can I prepare for my interview?